IBM/container-service-getting-started-wt/Lab 5/README.md

 `mv /<path_to_file>/calico-darwin-amd64 /usr/local/bin/calicoctl`

-Next, Convert the binary file to an executable.
+Next, convert the binary file to an executable.

 `chmod +x /usr/local/bin/calicoctl`

-Verify that the calico commands ran properly by checking the Calico CLI client version.
+Verify that the Calico commands run properly by checking the Calico CLI client version.
 Use `calicoctl version`

 # Configure the Calico CLI.